bbaa30/bangladesh_s2s/README.md

 The scripts check the latest available data and will create a forecast for this date.

+## Seasonal scripts
+The seasonal scripts run once per month, around the 15th day of the month.
+Run the following scripts:
+ 1. download_seasonal_forecast_bangladesh_cds.py
+ 2. prepare_cds_files.py
+ 3. operational_seasonal_forecast.py

 ## Output
 The scripts have several output files:
  - Figures with the skill analysis of the hindcast per model
  - Figures with the current forecast
  - JSON and CSV file with the forecast values on district level
  - Bulletin with forecast

+For the seasonal forecast, figures with skills and figures with the forecast are outputted.